- This post contains affiliate links. Read more here.

 - Increase in stress, resulting in anorexia

-Though it takes a 10% loss of body weight for weight loss to be clinically significant, any change in your dog’s eating habits or body condition should be cause for concern and should be addressed with your veterinarian.
+Though it takes a 10% loss of body weight for weight loss to be a clinical concern, any change in your dog’s eating habits or body condition should be cause for alarm and should be addressed with your veterinarian.
 Your vet will be able to determine the underlying cause for your dog’s weight loss as well as the proper course of treatment.

 Tips for Helping an Underweight Dog Gain Weight